lilbluepenguin/RAMP_BRIDGE_training/fun_with_files.md

 ## awk
 `awk` is a domain-specific language designed for text processing and typically used as a data extraction and reporting tool.
-It can be used for a variety of applications.
+It can be used for a variety of applications. [tutorial links](review_awk_and_sed.md)

 One of this is viewing or extracting certain columns from a file.